Sonir/Blog/Published 2026-06-13

 Even with all that locked, memory is not to be trusted.
 Nobody recalls “what was the distance again” half a year later.
 So Sonir writes down the gear, distance, and room tag alongside each recording automatically.
 When you record the next contender, you recall the previous conditions and reproduce them.
 Taking the job of matching conditions off your memory is the dull part that quietly does the most for reproducibility.

-Comparing the same way: measure vs. listen
+Comparing the same way: what are you comparing?

-| Speakers, headphones, rooms | Overlay measurements (objective) | ”△ dB apart at ○ Hz” |
+Speakers, rooms, upstream gearCompare measurements (objective)”△ dB apart at ○ Hz”

 What’s baked into two separate takes